 Religious symbols should not be displayed in public spaces such as these.
 The university celebrates the religious diversity of our community.
 However, as a public institution, the university should not appear to support any particular religion.

 Certain common or shared areas within work units may also be considered public spaces.
 These spaces are shared by more than one employee in the performance of their jobs.
 Such areas would include shared workstation/office space, break rooms, conference rooms, and reception areas within work units.
 Because these areas are shared and are not personal workspaces, religious symbols are not appropriate in these spaces.

 Personal workspaces are areas occupied by a single university employee and where the public generally does not enter.
 Private offices or cubicles, for example, may be personal workspaces.
 Individual employees may exercise their right to express their religious views and display religious symbols in their personal workspaces and in their personal dress.
 However, if members of the university community (students, faculty, or staff) regularly enter a private office or cubicle to conduct university business, the occupant of that office must consider whether religious symbols might be viewed as implying university support for that religion.

 What are religious symbols?

 Any item that is linked to a particular religion is considered a religious symbol.
-For example, nativity sets, menorahs, the Star of David, a cross or crucifix, and images of Jesus, all would be considered to be religious symbols.
+For example, nativity sets, menorahs, the Star of David, a cross or crucifix, and images of Jesus all would be considered to be religious symbols.
 Evergreen trees are not considered to be religious symbols, according to U.S. Supreme Court decisions.
 Therefore, evergreen trees in public areas are not prohibited by the Religious Guidelines.
 However, an evergreen tree displayed in a public area should not be decorated with religious symbols.

-Other non-religious, seasonal items that may be used to decorate workspaces during the winter months include snowflakes, wreaths, garland, and lights.
+Other non-religious, seasonal items that may be used to decorate workspaces during the winter months include snowflakes, wreaths, garlands, and lights.
 Please use good judgment in the use of such decorations so as not to disrupt the work of the unit.